Advice > Software engineering

 • "A linked list is given such that each node contains an additional random pointer which could point to any node in the list or null.
 Return a deep copy of the list."
 (Solution)

 • "Given a node from a Circular Linked List which is sorted in ascending order, write a function to insert a value insertVal into the list such that it remains a sorted circular list.
-The given node can be a reference to any single node in the list, and may not be necessarily the smallest value in the circular list."
+The given node can be a reference to any single node in the list, and may not necessarily be the smallest value in the circular list."
 (Solution)

-4. Search / Sort (2%)
+4. Search / sort

 • "Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
-You may assume all four edges of the grid are all surrounded by water."
+You may assume all four edges of the grid are surrounded by water."
 (Solution)

 • "Given an array of meeting time intervals consisting of start and end times [[s1,e1],[s2,e2],...] (si < ei), find the minimum number of conference rooms required."
 (Solution)

 • "Write an efficient algorithm that searches for a value in an m x n matrix.
-This matrix has the following properties: [1] Integers in each row are sorted in ascending from left to right.
-[2] Integers in each column are sorted in ascending from top to bottom."
+This matrix has the following properties: [1] Integers in each row are sorted in ascending order from left to right.
+[2] Integers in each column are sorted in ascending order from top to bottom."
 (Solution)

-5. Stacks / Queues (2%)
+5. Stacks / queues

 • "Design a stack that supports push, pop, top, and retrieving the minimum element in constant time."
 (Solution)